sesiii/bookscraper/README.md

 ## Helpful Dubugging
-f you have issues running the pip install -r requirements.txt command this can be due to some things not being up to date on your computer.
+If you have issues running the pip install -r requirements.txt command this can be due to some things not being up to date on your computer.

 Running the following may solve some of these issues: